ciscoheat/dataclass/README.md

 		// This will return an array with two fields, ["email", "city"], since
 		// the email field isn't a valid email according the the Person class,
-		// and the city field is missing.
+		// and the city field is missing. errors = Person.validate({
-		Person.validate({
 			id: 2,
 			email: "none"
 		});

+		// Easy to use afterwards
+		for(field in errors) {
+			// Set attributes on html fields that failed validation, for example }
 	}
 }
 ```

 The `validate` method will never throw an exception, and can be used with anonymous objects.
-It's useful for validating web form data.
+It's useful for validating web form data, more about that in the conversion section below.

 ## Conversion utilities